 But there is hope.
 According to one paper from Harvard, there has been a remarkable change in the past 50 years in our beliefs about race, sexual orientation, or gender.
 More organizations recognize that they have a problem with inclusion and commit to making changes than they were 20 years ago.

-Benefits of Diversity and Inclusion in the Workplace
+8 Benefits of diversity and inclusion in the workplace

 With diversity in the workplace focusing on who is getting hired and inclusion focusing on how they feel at work, let us look at how D&I is redefining the organizations' becoming high-performing organizations.

 “Credit Suisse's 2012 global analysis found that organizations with at least one female board member yielded higher net income growth and a higher return on equity than those without a woman on the board.” — Glassdoor

 Benefits include economic growth, reduction in employee turnover rate & increase in retention rate, employee satisfaction, increased productivity, and more.
 Let’s discuss the benefits of diversity and inclusion in detail below.

 1. Better financial results

 Specifically, companies that reported above-average diversity on their management teams also reported innovation revenue that was 19 percentage points higher than that of companies with below-average leadership diversity.
 (See Exhibit 1)

 In another large study (2014-2019), McKinsey followed 1039 companies encompassing 15 countries (Australia, Brazil, France, Germany, Norway, Denmark, India, Japan, Mexico, Nigeria, Singapore, South Africa, Sweden, the United Kingdom, and the United States) and determined that the business case for I&D is stronger than ever.

 Their data (see figures below) shows that “companies in the top quartile for gender diversity on executive teams were 25 percent more likely to have above-average profitability than companies in the fourth quartile — up from 21 percent in 2017 and 15 percent in 2014.”